...

 Learn why the Placidus division of the houses is inextricably linked to relativity and/or spacetime, and how Louis, Houlding, and Wackford address this.

-Although this bears not a mystery to those with trigonometric or physical knowledge, very little astrologists today possess said knowledge, and those that do, unfortunately do not study physics or at least relativity (spacetime) so as to notice the clear relationship or same phenomenon in astrology and/or time-based quadrant house measurements (as said in Galileo and Placidus, spatial measurements cannot bear the fruits which only that of time can bear).
+Although this bears not a mystery to those with trigonometric or physical knowledge, very little astrologists today possess said knowledge, and those that do, unfortunately do not study physics or at least relativity (spacetime) so as to notice the apparently clear relationship or same phenomenon (spacetime, four-dimensional reality) in astrology and/or time-based quadrant house measurements (as said in Galileo and Placidus, spatial measurements cannot bear the fruits which only that of time can bear).
 [2] What are, however, the implications of said relativity beyond house measurement?
 Gravitational ones, of course, even if the differences are minimal or otherwise negligible, and only if we were to apply atomic clocks to oblique ascensional times would we learn these differences.
 This was presented — theoretically — in one of the appendices of the paper to which we earlier referred.
 (Appendix B. Look too for a key word: “atomic clock” or “oblique/zodiacal clock”.
 Very fun stuff.)

-The School of Traditional Astrology, for their part, presided by Deborah Houlding, Facebook published (15 October 2024) a a commentary on the natural compatibility of the method in question with planetary hours noting that “the Placidus house system offers perfect harmony with the use of planetary hours because every cusp marks a degree that the ascendant [had it been the degree occupied by the sun at the time of birth] will move to at a subsequent [two] planetary hour[s].”
+The School of Traditional Astrology, for their part, presided by Deborah Houlding, Facebook published (15 October 2024) a commentary on the compatibility of the method in question with planetary hours noting that “the Placidus house system offers perfect harmony with the use of planetary hours because every cusp marks a degree that the ascendant [had it been the degree occupied by the sun at the time of birth] will move to at a subsequent [two] planetary hour[s].”

 Why then try to escape or circumvent the one method of measuring houses that would bring astrology closer to the place it occupied centuries ago?
 That is, the clearest feature that would make it compatible with physics (if not a branch of physics).
 Or can it be asked whether the method was not understood until now?
 Be that as it may, there is no need to divide the spacetime of our horizon in a manner different from that set or established by the sun, unless one has a particular bias (e.g. adherence to a particular astrological tradition).
-No one has said it nicer or in a more polite manner than our dear colleague Anthony Louis (December 2022): “[…] astrological house systems should be consistent with the prevailing scientific worldview [3] of the epoch in which they are used.
+No one has said it nicer or in a more polite manner than our dear colleague Anthony Louis (December 22): “[…] astrological house systems should be consistent with the prevailing scientific worldview [3] of the epoch in which they are used.
 In other words, the astrological houses of a natal chart must necessarily divide the spacetime [horizon] around us at the moment of birth.”
 (Highlight is mine.)

 And further notes: “The Placidus system is consistent with Ptolemy’s description of ‘releasing’ and the primary directions of points intermediate between the horizon and meridian, which takes into account both space and time, anticipating Einstein’s notions of space-time and the non-Euclidean geometries of the 19th century, implicit in Ptolemy’s original writings in the 2nd century CE.
 It is not surprising that Placidus fascinated British astrologers in the 19th century and became the predominant house system in the English-speaking world.”